Harsh-Naicker/oneassure-health-insurance-fe/README.md

 Switch to node version 18+
 In the root directory run: `npm install --force`

+## Project highlights
+All the forms present across pages are server driven i.e. the backend service dictates what fields are to be rendered and how.

 ## Available Scripts

 In the project directory, you can run: